ntxinh/ASUS-VivoBook-X510UQR-Hackintosh/Patch.md

 into device label PCI0 code_regex (\s+Zero){2,} removeall_matched;
 ```

-1. Replace all scope _SB.PCI0.I2C1 with this:
+1. Replace all scope _SB.PCI0.I2C1 with this: (No need, because hotpatch in Clover)

 - DSDT.dsl
 ```